-Together, we can adapt and become powerful.
+Together, we can take a leap into becoming.
 Together, we are resilient.
 Together, we are for the strength of women, for the strength of Africa.

-WOMEN'S EMPOWERMENT LINK...
+WOMEN'S EMPOWERMENT LINK .....

 Mission Statement: To advance women and girl's social, economic and civic rights.